 It is imperative that students maintain complete and accurate records of not only their clinical learning experiences, but also their time commitment for other learning activities.
-Students in the clinical phase of the Program may be asked to enter both case logs and time logs in Typhon Group's AHST Student Tracking System on a daily basis.
+Students in the clinical phase of the Program may be asked to enter both case logs and time logs in Typhon Group's AHST Student Tracking System daily.
 Maintaining case and time logs is a professional responsibility of each individual student.